jhpyle/docassemble/demo.md

     image: coins
 comment: |
-  This is an example of a multiple-choice question that runs Python code (as opposed to simply setting the value of a single variable.
+  This is an example of a multiple-choice question that runs Python code (as opposed to simply setting the value of a single variable).
   Questions that run Python code need to include a list of the variables that the code "sets," because docassemble is not able to determine these variables automatically, as it usually can.